nilayspshah/sq-hive-api-docs/source/index.html.md

 sortDirection | DESC | Direction for the sorting of messages wth respect to the time when the message was created. `DESC` will return the results with the latest update messages at the top.
-Possible values (`ASC`, `DESC`) fromTime | - | Used when you need updates within a time range. `toTime` query must also be present if `fromTime` is mentioned toTime | - | Used when you need updates within a time range. `fromTime` query must also be present if `toTime` is mentioned messageId | - | Used to fetch all messages created after a `messageId`.
-Useful when you have processed messages uptil a certain message and now need to process messages after it. `expression` query parameter is control this behaviour.
-If `expression` value is not passed, By default all messages after a message are returned i.e. `expression` will be considered to be GT. expression | - | Used in conjuction with `messageId`.
+Possible values (`ASC`, `DESC`) fromTime | - | Used when you need updates within a time range. `toTime` query must also be present if `fromTime` is mentioned toTime | - | Used when you need updates within a time range. `fromTime` query must also be present if `toTime` is mentioned messageId | - | Used to fetch messages equal to, or chronologically before/after a `messageId`.
+Useful when you have processed messages uptil a certain message and now need to process messages after it or you need to lookup a specific update based on `messagesId`. `expression` query parameter is control this behaviour.
+If `expression` value is not passed, By default only data for a given messageId will be passed i.e. `expression` will be considered to be `EQ`. expression | - | Used in conjuction with `messageId`.
 Controls the behviour of wether you want to get messages created after a given `messageId` or before.
 Possible values: (`GT`,`GOE`,`LT`,`LOE`,`EQ`); GT = Greater Than, GOE = Greater Than or Equal to, LT = Lesser Than, LOE = Lesser Than or Equal to, EQ = Equal To.
-If value of `expression` is passed without `messageId` , it will be ignored.
+If value of `expression` is passed without `messageId` , it will be ignored. expression | - | Used in conjuction with `messageId`.
+Controls the behviour of wether you want to get messages created after a given `messageId` or before.
+Possible values: (`GT`,`GOE`,`LT`,`LOE`,`EQ`); GT = Greater Than, GOE = Greater Than or Equal to, LT = Lesser Than, LOE = Lesser Than or Equal to, EQ = Equal To.
+If value of `expression` is passed without `messageId` , it will be ignored. scripIdType | - | Useful when you want to query updates for a particular scrip.
+This property will signify which type of ID will you be using to pass the scrip identifier.
+Possible values: `BSE_SCRIP_CODE`,`BSE_TICKR` scripId | - | Useful when you want to query updates for a particular scrip.
+This is where you will pass the actual ID of the scrip.
+If you pass `BSE_SCRIP_CODE` as the `scripIdType`, you need to pass the BSE Scrip code, example the scrip code for [reliance](https://www.bseindia.com/stock-share-price/reliance-industries-ltd/reliance/500325/) is 500325

 ### Response Object